New York Night Tours

 - Sunset on the High Line – in addition to our Dark Side of the High Line tour, we offer a sunset tour of the park, which focuses more on the history of Chelsea.

 - Central Park – we have a number of different Central Park tours, including one just as the sun is setting.
 Don’t forget your camera as there are many photo ops!

-The night tour is included as a part of Big Bus’s Deluxe 2 Day Ticket (starting at $57/adult + $47/child), which includes 2 days of hop-on, hop-off bus tours through all of Manhattan + plus a Brooklyn loop and a 1 hour boat cruise.
-It is also included as a part of their Big Apple 3 Day Ticket (starting at $74/adult + $54/child), which includes 3 days of hop-on, hop-off bus tours through all of Manhattan + plus a Brooklyn loop, a 1 hour boat cruise, free entry & breakfast to the Museum of the City of New York
+- Big Bus Tours – This company offers a fully guided night tour of Manhattan that crosses the Manhattan Bridge into Brooklyn for spectacular views.
+The tour is in English and there is no audio in any other language.
+The tours last 2 hours and depart from 48th Street and 7th Avenue in Midtown Manhattan.
+THIS IS NOT A HOP-ON, HOP-OFF tour, but it is on an open top bus.
+This trip is offered every half hour from 7 PM – 9 PM.
+This night tour is included as a part of the Big Bus Deluxe 2 Day Ticket (starting at $57/adult + $47/child), which includes 2 days of hop-on, hop-off bus service through all of Manhattan + plus a Brooklyn loop and a 1-hour boat cruise.
+It is also included as a part of their Big Apple 3 Day Ticket (starting at $74/adult + $54/child), which includes 3 days of hop-on, hop-off bus service through all of Manhattan + plus a Brooklyn loop, a 1 hour boat cruise, free entry & breakfast at the Museum of the City of New York.

 There are both evening and dinner cruises available.